sarahhenderson/enduring-stash/README.md

 ## API

-If you want to try these samples in your browser, visit the demo site: http://sarahhenderson.github.io/enduring-stash/
+To try these samples in your browser, visit the demo site: http://sarahhenderson.github.io/enduring-stash/

 #### Set a value